AnyRIR: Robust Non-intrusive Room Impulse Response Estimation in the Wild: Introduction

-Deconvolution using the $\ell_1$-norm has been studied in various domains.
-In underwater acoustics, it has been applied to both the noise and the filter, using the Alternating Direction Method of Multipliers (ADMM) in the time domain to promote sparsity in the filter \cite{Cang.2022}.
-In contrast, this work develops a method for deconvolution in the time–frequency domain without imposing sparsity on the filter.
-Similarly, in image processing, $\ell_1$-norm minimization has been used to suppress impulsive noise during deconvolution \cite{Bar_2007_deconvolution,cho2011handling}.
+Robust deconvolution using the $\ell_1$-norm has been explored in other domains.
+In underwater acoustics, it has been applied to channel estimation under impulsive noise using time-domain ADMM \cite{Cang.2022}.
+In image processing, $\ell_1$-norm minimization has been widely used to suppress impulsive noise during deconvolution \cite{Bar_2007_deconvolution, cho2011handling}.
+In contrast, our approach operates in the time–frequency domain and does not impose sparsity on the filter, focusing instead on robustness to non-stationary noise in real-world acoustic measurements.